lucaboesch/moodle-mod_openbook/README.md

 This file is part of the mod_privatestudentfolder plugin for Moodle - <http://moodle.org/>

-*Author:*     André Camacho, Benjamin Abraham *Copyright:*  [University of Geneva](https://www.unige.ch) *License:*    [GNU GPL v3 or later](https://www.gnu.org/copyleft/gpl.html)
+*Author:*     University of Geneva, E-Learning Team *Copyright:*  [University of Geneva](https://www.unige.ch) *License:*    [GNU GPL v3 or later](https://www.gnu.org/copyleft/gpl.html)

-This plugin has started as a fork of the mod_publication plugin for Moodle
+This plugin has started as a fork of the mod_privatestudentfolder plugin for Moodle

 *Author:*    Hannes Laimer, Philipp Hager, Andreas Windbichler, Simeon Naydenov *Copyright:* [Academic Moodle Cooperation](https://www.academic-moodle-cooperation.org)